 How do I raise an issue on the MIMIC Code Repository?

-Public discussion reaches a larger audience, enables wider discourse, and reduces workload on our laboratory.
-One exception is where a topic is sensitive, for example relating to patient health information.
-If you need to raise a private issue, please contact us using the method noted below.
+One exception to public discussion is where a topic is sensitive, for example relating to patient health information (PHI).
+If you need to raise an issue related to PHI, please contact: email@example.com

-If you need to raise an issue privately, outside the public forums, please contact us at: email@example.com.
+If you need to raise an otherwise private issue, please contact us: firstname.lastname@example.org.